okiess/worker-army/README.md

     $ foreman start

 You easily run the worker-army server on heroku.
-It should work out of the box.
+It should work out of the box (you'll need to setup a redis database though).
 You're just going to have provide the configuration environment variables.

 You can open the server status overview by calling the server root url: